-LP Units are carried at fair value and the fair value of the LP Units has been determined with reference to the trading price of the Units.
+Class B LP Units are carried at fair value and the fair value of the Class B LP Units has been determined with reference to the trading price of the Units.

-Unit Options granted and warrants granted are carried at fair value estimated using the Black Scholes option pricing model for option valuation.
+Unit Options and Warrants granted are carried at fair value which is estimated using the Black Scholes option pricing model.

-These fair value estimates may not be necessarily indicative of the amounts that might be paid or received in actual transactions.
+These fair value estimates may not necessarily be indicative of the amounts that might be paid or received in actual transactions.